List of The Disastrous Life of Saiki K. episodes: Season 2

+After Kokomi Teruhashi compliments a classmate on his new haircut, the rest of the boys all change parts of themselves in the hopes she will notice them.
+Teruhashi, determined to impress them all, exhausts herself in her attempts to keep everyone happy.
+Saiki tells Mikoto Aiura and Reita Toritsuka that Touma now knows he is a psychic, and they decide to judge Touma's worthiness before he can join the 'Psykickers'.
+Kusuo arrives back from Winter Break to discover all of his friends have radically changed their appearances.
+As Saiki goes about his day, he finds that all of the previous side-characters are in town.

 Special

 A one-hour special called The Disastrous Life of Saiki K.: Conclusion (斉木楠雄のΨ難 完結編, ((Saiki Kusuo no Ψ-nan: Kanketsu-hen))) which is used as the finale of the Disastrous Life of Saiki K anime series aired on December 28, 2018.
 It adapts the last chapters published from Weekly Shonen Jump.